lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="gorilla-hands-look-human-pink-pigmentation.jpg" title="Vitiligo is an autoimmune disease that removes pigmentation from skin, experienced by primates including humans (e.g. [Michael Jackson](https://en.wikipedia.org/wiki/Health_and_appearance_of_Michael_Jackson)).
 The fingers of gorillas with vitiligo look strikingly similar to those of an adult (White) human's when the dark pigment is removed.
 The appearance of age in the gorilla fingers relative to humans is due to the autapomorphic [neoteny](https://en.wikipedia.org/wiki/Neoteny_in_humans) driven by [sexual selection](https://en.wikipedia.org/wiki/Sexual_selection_in_humans) in our lineage." >}}

+{{< figure src="chimp_no_hair.png" title="A chimpanzee without hair: the musculature resembles that of an elite human bodybuilder." >}}

 {{< figure src="sclera.jpg" title="About 1 in 6 chimpanzees have white sclera like humans do.
 It's thought that the trait evolved to help us discern where our tribe-mates are looking, aiding in communication and coordination." >}}

+{{< figure src="human-chimp-lookalikes.png" title="Don't these guys kinda just look... simian?
+Could it be a reduction in neoteny?
+Left: physicist John Tyndall; Right: US President Abraham Lincoln." >}}

+{{< figure src="barry_63.png" title="The bald-headed ukakari is a small New World Monkey known in Brazil as *o macaco-inglês* ('the English monkey'), noting its resemblance to sunburned British tourists ('Barry, 63' shown for comparison).
+Source: [here](https://www.bichonativo.com.br/post/curiosidade-animal-uacari-o-macaco-ingl%C3%AAs)." >}}

 ## Primate ethology (behaviour)